syncfusion-content/wpf-docs/wpf/ReportDesigner/Create-RDLC-Reports-in-the-Report-Designer.md

 {% endhighlight %}

-3.Here is a code sample of available business objects with their executing assemblies.
+3. Here is a code sample of available business objects with their executing assemblies.

 {% highlight C# %}